Phase Transitions in Bandits with Switching Constraints: Introduction

 In a traditional multi-armed bandit problem, the learner (i.e., decision-maker) is allowed to switch freely between actions, and an effective learning policy may incur frequent switching --- indeed, the learner's task is to balance the exploration-exploitation trade-off, and both exploration (i.e., acquiring new information) and exploitation (i.e., optimizing decisions based on up-to-date information) require switching.
 However, in many real-world scenarios, it is costly to switch between different alternatives, and a learning policy with limited switching behavior is preferred.
 The learner thus has to consider the cost of switching in her learning task.

-In this paper, we introduce the \textit{Bandits with Switching Constraints} (\texttt{BwSC}) problem.
+In this paper, we introduce the \emph{Bandits with Switching Constraints} (\BwSC) problem.
 We note that most previous research in multi-armed bandits has modeled the switching cost as a penalty in the learner's objective, and hence the learner's switching behavior is a complete output of the learning algorithm.
-However, in many real-world applications, there are strict limits on the learner's switching behavior, which should be modeled as a \textit{hard constraint}, and hence the learner's allowable level of switching is an input to the algorithm.
+However, in many real-world applications, there are strict limits on the learner's switching behavior, which should be modeled as a \emph{hard constraint}, and hence the learner's allowable level of switching is an input to the algorithm.
 In addition, while most prior research assumes specific structures on switching costs (e.g., unit or homogeneous costs), in reality, switching between different pairs of actions may incur heterogeneous costs that do not follow any parametric form.
-These gaps motivate us to propose the \texttt{BwSC} framework, which includes a hard constraint acting on the total switching cost.
+These gaps motivate us to propose the \BwSC framework, which includes a hard constraint imposed on the total switching cost.

-In addition to its strong modeling power and practical significance, the \texttt{BwSC} problem is theoretically important, as it is a natural framework to study the fundamental trade-off between the regret and the {maximum} incurred switching cost of any policy in the classical multi-armed bandit problem.
+In addition to its strong modeling power and practical significance, the \BwSC problem is theoretically important, as it is a natural framework to study the fundamental trade-off between the best achievable regret rate and the {maximum} incurred switching cost in the classical multi-armed bandit problem.
 In particular, it enables characterizing important switching patterns associated with any effective exploration-exploitation policies.
-Thus, the study of \texttt{BwSC} problem leads to a series of new results for the classical multi-armed bandit problem.
+Thus, the study of the \BwSC problem leads to a series of new results for the classical multi-armed bandit problem.